mpictor/cSTACK/README.md

-This is a fork of STACK which uses CMake as the build system and builds the dependencies (including llvm and clang) automatically and with the correct options.
+This is a fork of STACK which uses CMake as the build system and builds the dependencies (including llvm and clang) automatically and with the correct options - no more having to go through the many steps necessary to get special builds of llvm and clang working without interfering with the system versions.

-Once this works well, I will approach STACK's authors about merging my changes.
+__Once this works well__, I will approach STACK's authors about merging my changes.

 INSTALL will contain build instructions - this isn't in a working